Menu

 Computing lies at the core of the curriculum, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
 Online safety is taught throughout computing, to ensure that children are safeguarded and are aware of appropriate use of computers and working online.

 Our units are carefully sequenced to embed a good sense of the advancements in technology, programming and the importance of ICT in our evolving world.
-Through the purple mash scheme we seek to equip children with a secure understanding of a wide breadth of computing areas, as well as a dep of knowledge in those core areas such as online safety, coding and the use of software programmes to articulate information.
+Through the purple mash scheme we seek to equip children with a secure understanding of a wide breadth of computing areas, as well as a deep knowledge in those core areas such as online safety, coding and the use of software programmes to articulate information.

-In ensuring high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
+In ensuring high standards of teaching and learning in computing, we implement a curriculum that is progressive throughout the whole school.
 The purple mash scheme focusses on the knowledge and skills stated in the National Curriculum.

 In designing the curriculum, we have considered a broad range of knowledge forms with a focus on being able to articulate substantive and disciplinary knowledge.